 If you don’t have access to a trampoline or you can’t do it with someone else, you can throw it against the wall and catch it or hold the ball and go back and forth.

-Also if you want to use this as a sports person this is an absolute must to master before expanding to harder exercises.
+Also if you want to use this for sports, it’s a good way to start.
 If you are into the body weight training a good core is essential.
-Especially if you want to pump out some dragon flies, if you want to master the planche, human flag, back lever, basically all exercises.
-Your core is the foundation you build upon.
-So get this right and I promise you, you will be ahead of 99% of the competition.
+Especially if you want to advance in bodyweight exercises and do some dragon flies, the planche, human flag, back lever, etc. A solid core is a must.